florae123/taxi-simulator-lab/README.md

 7. Now choose the Tab **install** and search for the two Packages **node-red-dashboard** and **node-red-contrib-iot-virtual-device** and press install.
 ![Node-RED_Select_Manage-Palette](images/07_Node-RED_Install_nodes.jpg)

+8. After the installation verify that following sections for the installed nodes will appear on the left hand side.

 ### 1.2 Create and bind the remaining needed services